larsks/blog.oddbit.com-posts/2010-05-11-pushing-git-repository-to-subversion.md

+---
+layout: post
-Title: Pushing a Git repository to Subversion
+title: Pushing a Git repository to Subversion
-Date: 2010-5-11
+date: 2010-5-11
-Tags: git,subversion,vcs
+tags: git,subversion,vcs
+---

 I recently set up a git repository server (using [gitosis][1] and [gitweb][2]).
 Among the required features of the system was the ability to publish the git repository to a read-only Subversion repository.
 This sounds simple in principle but in practice proved to be a bit tricky.